juliancwirko/cra-template-elrond-dapp/template/README.md

 ### Elrond Dapp - custom starter kit

 Remember to configure .env file.
-Review and rename `.env.example` to `.env.local`
+Review and rename `.env.devnet.example` (or `.env.testnet.example`) to `.env.local`.
+Examples are for the devnet and the testnet in separate files.

 ```
 yarn create reac-app my-app --template elrond-dapp